- Organizer: amita

 Co-presented with the NYU Draper Program

 What does it mean to be an “Indigenous artist” working between his/her own community and the contemporary global art world?
 To what degree has the global art world embraced the “tribal”, and the “tribal” interfaced with western art?
 These are some of the questions Brett Graham will explore, drawing from examples in his own work, and recent indigenous art exhibitions such as Sakahan: International Indigenous Art.
 Mario Caro (Assistant Professor/Faculty Fellow, NYU Draper Program) provides an introduction.

-RSVP using the form below.
+RSVP using the form above.

 Brett Graham is a New Zealand artist who explores his dual Maori and Pakeha (white settler) heritage and post colonial issues in the Pacific.
 He has exhibited in the Venice Biennale in 2007 and at the Biennale of Sydney (2006, 2010).
 His collaboration with video artist Rachael Rakena, Aniwaniwa, about the flooding of his ancestral lands by the development of a hydro-electric power station, was part of Sakahan: International Indigenous Art at the National Gallery of Canada last year.